griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 Second Approach with [JsonTransformingSerializer](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/json.md#json-transformations)

+All json values containing "unknown" will be set to `null` and Planet properties are set to nullable types

 `@file:UseSerializers` is used at the top of the file because the plugin generated Planet.serializer needs to be invoked on the transformed element

 `````` kotlin